ipdgc/Colocalization-Pipeline/README.md

 ### Workflow Summary

 1. Download/identify your desired GWAS summary statistics and eQTL data
-2. Use prepping_and_running_coloc.r to format and perform colocalization
+2. Format for and perform colocalization
-3. Use eQTpLot for visualization of colocalization
+3. Visualization of colocalization

 <p align="right">(<a href="#readme-top">back to top</a>)</p>